j-hannes/elm-tutorial/readme.md

     $ echo "{}" > package.json

-(or via `npm init` if you prefer).
 Now we can install the dependencies with

     $ npm install --save gulp del